Careers360 Logo

 Structure of Archegonia

 Fertilisation takes place inside the archegonium.
 Until the fertilised egg converts into a sporophyte, it stays inside the archegonium.
 The plant's spore-producing structure is known as a sporophyte.
-The sporophyte is released by the archegonium after the complete development.
+The sporophyte is released by the archegonium after its complete development.
+The basic structure of Archegonia is discussed below:

 Placement of Archegonium in Plants

-• For archegonia, there is no specific location within a plant.
+For archegonia, there is no specific location within a plant.
 Archegonia are usually found on the thallus surface, however they are deeply lodged inside hornworts.
+Archegonia are not embedded but rather are found on top of the leafy gametophyte as in moss Physcomitrella patens.
+Some possible placements of Archegonium are discussed below:

 • Sperm in bryophytes and other cryptogams travel through water films to access the archegonium.

-• The archegonium of gymnosperms are severely reduced and incorporated in their megagametophytes.
+• The archegonium of gymnosperms is severely reduced and incorporated in their megagametophytes.

 • The megasporangium (nucellus) of the ovule's diploid megasporangium cells performs the majority of the job of encircling the gamete.